jonathaneeckhout/pirate-zombies/README.md

 Feel free to use this project as an example for your games but make sure to reference me (Check license: [BSD 2-Clause License](LICENSE)).

+If you like the project, give it a star or follow me.

 ## Play the game

 You can play the game on itch.io: